 Those with the need for power are motivated when their job provides them with the ability to have influence over others and control their environment.
 Individuals with this need are most effective in managerial and leadership positions.7

-As Maslow’s ideas are the basis of other motivational theories, the ideas presented in this article are based on his Hierarchy of Needs Theory.
+Since Maslow’s ideas inform other motivational theories, the ideas presented in this article are based on his Hierarchy of Needs Theory.

 Maslow’s Hierarchy of Needs adapts well to the dental practice.
 Its institution by the employer will contribute to more harmonious and productive team members.